sk8board/CRServoF_ELRS_for_RP2040_Pico_RP2350_Pico_2/README.md

 Another example is the LED pins can be used for more than controlling LED's.
 The LED pins could be connected to a high current relay that would be used on a STEM robot.
 The versatility of EdgeTX (RC transmitter software) and the stable radio link of ELRS makes this receiver one of the best choices for STEM robots.

+Here are RC transmitters that work with ExpressLRS (ELRS): https://www.radiomasterrc.com/collections/transmitter

 CRServoF_ELRS_for_RP2040_Pico has a portion from https://github.com/CapnBry/CRServoF, (which is ExpressLRS (ELRS) to servos for STM32 micros) and another portion from https://github.com/mikeneiderhauser/CRSFJoystick, (which is ExpressLRS to USB video game dongle for RP2040 Pi Pico).
 The servo library comes from https://github.com/earlephilhower/arduino-pico .